All You Need to Know About Canoeing in Dordogne

 Prices: From 23€ per adult and 18€ for kid under 12 years old

-NOTE: Prices are referential, they may vary according to the itinerary you choose and the number of people that will get into the canoe.
+NOTE: Prices are referential; they may vary according to the itinerary you choose and the number of people who will get into the canoe.
 Contact your preferred Canoeing Rental Company for more information.

 Explore Charming Dordogne Villages by Canoe